dinane/self/README.md

 I love to sing.
 Sometimes I sing at my desk.
 I try not to do that too much.

-I am married and I have a young daughter.
-She is obsessed with superheroes (especially Teen Titans), dolls (especially Barbies), playing pretend (especially Star Trek), and cats (especially our own).
+I am married and I have a daughter.
+She is obsessed with drawing (especially people), dolls (especially Barbies), playing pretend (especially fashion), and cats (especially our own).
 I am obsessed with superheroes (especially MCU), music (especially Ben Folds), baking (especially bread), and cats (especially our own).